bdoms/gae_blog/readme.txt

     git submodule init
     git submodule update

-And then just add this to your app.yaml 'handlers' section:
+And then just add this to your app.yaml 'handlers' section (note that the admin URL must come first in order to be secure):

     - url: /blog/admin.*
       script: gaeblog/blog.py